swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 Code using `try?` generally does not care to distinguish between the error case and the nil-result case, which is why all these patterns focus on extracting the value and ignore the error.
-If code does care to specifically detect errors, it should probably be using `do/try/catch` instead.
+If the developer does care to specifically detect errors, they should probably be using `do/try/catch` instead.

 ## Proposed solution